dvarrazzo/italian_codes/README.rst

 =======================

 The extension contains validation domains for Italian fiscal codes, such as *Codice Fiscale* and *Partita IVA*.
-See included documentation for instructions about the extension objects and their usage.
+See included documentation (in Italian_ and English_) for instructions about the extension objects and their usage.

+.. _Italian: doc/codici_italiani.rst
+.. _English: doc/italian_codes.rst

 Installation